CommunityToolkit/Windows/components/Segmented/samples/Segmented.md

 > [!Sample SegmentedBasicSample]

 ## Selection

 `Segmented` supports single and multi-selection.
 When `SelectionMode` is set to `Single` the first item will be selected by default.
-This can be overriden by settings `AutoSelection` to `false`.
+This can be overridden by setting `AutoSelection` to `false`.

 ## Other styles